 (Ryan) Yes, but only for the first week.
 In the beginning of my cycle, I do mostly HYP activities, some max rec, and a little power endurance work.
 As the season approaches I taper off the HYP work.
 I used to adhere to a very strict regiment, where my sole focus was one phase for weeks on end.
 I found that my body had a hard time adjusting to the next phase.

-For example when it's time to transition to max rec I might incorporate some PAP activities, such as blending hangboarding with campusing.
+For example, when it's time to transition to max rec I might incorporate some PAP activities, such as blending hangboarding with campusing.
 An example might be doing a single hangboarding set followed immediately by a few reps on the campus rungs.
 Rest 2-3 minutes.
-Then repeated 10-14 times.
+Then repeat 10-14 times.
 After I've fully made the transition to max rec, I'll dedicate a bit more time to bouldering and up the sets on the campus board.
 During the PE phase, I might do one or two small hangboard sessions a week throughout the phase.
 7 sets vs the usual 21.

 Ryan's Hangboard Log

-In addition to the questions I posed, Ryan thought it pertinent to note that he uses an adhesive pre-taping spray and Antihydral to save his skin during training.
+In addition to the questions I posed, Ryan thought it pertinent to note that he uses an adhesive pre-taping spray and antihydral to save his skin during training.
 I've since tried both, and must admit that while the spray was a no brainer, I was skeptical of the Antihydral.
 Two applications and I'm sold.
 Skin had been a major limiting factor for me, and suddenly it's barely a factor at all.
 This guy is full of useful advice!
 Ryan also offers these helpful comments via his blog:

 I usually add 5 pounds per week, starting with 10 pounds.
 I use the same weight through the whole workout.
 Just easier that way.
 I like my rests between sets to be relaxed.
-I find frantically added and subtracting weight really takes away from the rest.
+I find frantically adding and subtracting weight really takes away from the rest.
 If I can easily make it through the set with 35 pounds, I stop using that grip and move on to another.

 - Use a stop watch.
 They're cheap and handy.
 (Note: Ryan advised me that he now uses a timer with milliseconds.
 He finds that being able to more accurately anticipate the start and stop of a hang lets you both try harder, and rest better.)